Towards Personalization of User Preferences in Partially Observable Smart Home Environments: Methods

 Accordingly, given a potential occupant $\mathcal{H}_i$, we need to define a probability distribution over the TH preference for each activity ($P(B|A)$ in Eq. \ref{Eq_Belief}).
 Using the Bayes rule, this will provide a way to estimate the probability of a specific occupant, given the TH observation ($P(A|B)$ in Eq. \ref{Eq_Belief}).
 The TH preference probability distribution $P(TH|\mathcal{H}_i)$ of a given occupant $\mathcal{H}_i$ over temperature or humidity for each activity is described by a Gaussian distribution given as:

-where $k$ is an observed scalar value of temperature (T) or humidity (H) and $\mu_{\mathcal{H}_i}$ and $\sigma_{\mathcal{H}_i}$ are the mean and standard deviations of the of the preference distribution for occupant $\mathcal{H}_i$. \textit{The above equation is defined individually for both temperature and humidity, and for each activity.} For convenience, we will be using the notation `TH' for the equations implying that they apply to both temperature and humidity.
+where $k$ is an observed scalar value of temperature (T) or humidity (H) and $\mu_{\mathcal{H}_i}$ and $\sigma_{\mathcal{H}_i}$ are the mean and standard deviations of the of the preference distribution for occupant $\mathcal{H}_i$. \textit{The above equation is defined individually for both temperature and humidity, and for each activity.} This Gaussian distribution allows the system to support individual preference variabilities represented by $\mu$ and $\sigma$ as the mean and standard deviation of the comfortable thermal values.
+It should be noted that each human model has $3$ distributions representing each given activity respectively.
+For convenience, we will be using the notation `TH' for the equations implying that they apply to both temperature and humidity.

 Given a complete episode, the SHS samples each observation when the human agent is not making any changes to the TH and continues with a given activity.
 Accordingly, the parameters of the TH preference distribution for the occupant of that episode can be estimated using best point estimators given by